 Twenty years later we were planning our church’s Christmas Eve service, and wondered how we could immerse people in the Christmas experience just as we’d been immersed in the Pilgrim experience.
-What resulted was a “you are there” collection of four plays about the events surrounding Jesus’ birth, each performed in a different space, to which groups led by guides “journey.”
-The Christmas Experience has since been performed at churches throughout the English-speaking world!
+What resulted was a “you are there” collection of four short plays about the events surrounding Jesus’ birth, each performed in a different space, to which groups led by guides “journey.”
+The Christmas Experience has since been performed at hundreds of churches throughout the English-speaking world.

 Christmas means “Christ’s sending” in Latin.
 But why was he sent?
 In a word: grace, the ultimate expression of God’s love in sending his only son to redeem a broken world.
 Here’s how that plays out in the four stories that make up The Christmas Experience (click on the titles to read or download the full scripts):

 Listen!
-A Shepherd’s Testimony (Luke 2:8-18) imagines what it would have been like to be one of the shepherds to whom the angels announced Christ’s birth.
-“It was like a tear in the sky,” a shepherd exclaims, “as though night were only a blanket and noonday just outside!”
+A Shepherd’s Testimony (Luke 2:8-18) imagines what it would have been like to be the shepherds to whom the angels announced Christ’s birth.
+“It was like a tear in the sky,” one shepherd exclaims, “as though night were only a blanket and noonday just outside!”

 The implications are staggering.
 What we call supernatural (above or beyond natural) is the true natural.
 It’s the world we live that is the unnatural one, the broken shadow place hidden from “noonday just outside.”
 Heaven is all around us.
 And Christ was sent to tear away the veil that separates us from it–from the true Reality.

 Elizabeth and Zacharias, the innkeeper’s wife, the shepherds–each responded to the Christmas experience with a “Yes!” that changed their lives–and our world–forever.